konstvr/IWtoGRE-cycleGAN/README.md

 # Synthetic T2*-weighted gradient echo from intermediate-weighted fat suppressed sequences of the knee

 ## About The Model
-This Generative Adversarial Network is a first-of-its-kind machine learning model that synthesizes T2* Gradient Echo (GRE) from Intermediate Weighted fat-suppressed images of the knee.
+This Generative Adversarial Network is a first-of-its-kind machine learning model that synthesizes T2* Gradient Echo from Intermediate Weighted fat-suppressed images of the knee.
 It is based on the cycleGAN architecture and has been trained on a dataset consisiting of knee examinations from 820 patients (15000+ images).
 As recommended by the [Checklist for Artificial Intelligence in Medical Imaging (CLAIM)](https://pubs.rsna.org/page/ai/claim) this repository contains the trained model and a UI, which can be used to quickly create T2* from IW images.

 ## Get started
 > [!NOTE]